burnside-project/.github/profile/README.md

 ### pg-cdc

-The security boundary between production PostgreSQL databases and AI agents.

-Streams WAL changes into typed, compacted Parquet files in cloud storage.
-Creates a physical air gap — agents and developers query governed, immutable data without ever touching production.
-Pure Go.
-No CGO.
-Single binary.
+A single-binary PostgreSQL change-data-capture daemon that streams WAL into typed Parquet files on cloud storage.
+Pure Go, no CGO, no Kafka, no JVM.
+Produces an immutable, governed data zone that downstream consumers (Athena, Spark, Iceberg-aware engines, AI agents via the MCP server) read from without ever touching the source database

 https://github.com/burnside-project/pg-cdc